vprtwn/MusicKit/README.md

 MusicKit is a framework and DSL for creating, analyzing, and transforming music in Swift.

-The primary goal of MusicKit is to provide flexible abstractions for core musical concepts.

-Secondary goals include:
-- MIDI I/O
-- MIR tools
+In addition to providing flexible abstractions for basic musical concepts like pitch, chords, and scales, MusicKit also includes tools for MIDI I/O, (basic) music information retrieval, and music generation.

 Here are a few examples: